keboola/component-bigquery-byodb-view-writer/README.md

 BigQuery BYODB View Writer
 =============

-This component allows Keboola developers to create views from Keboola storage to target datasets in BQ.
+This component allows Keboola developers to create authorized views on the tables in Keboola storage and propagate them to the target datasets in BQ (BYODB).
+[More about Authorized Views here](https://cloud.google.com/bigquery/docs/authorized-views)

-**Table of contents:**

-[TOC]

 Functionality notes
 ===================